amw-zero/concerning_quality/_posts/2023-02-28-logical-time-determinism.md

 I'm sure a mutex will make this more manageable.

-# Logical Time and Time-Travel
+# Logical Time, Time-Travel, and Beyond

 Both state graphs show the set of all behaviors for the given system, and they do this by showing _logical_ time, in contrast to physical time.
 A user might wait 17 years before selecting a transition in a UI, or an OS scheduler might pick one thread to execute while another waits for I/O. The real-world execution of a program runs in physical time, but our state graphs are only concerned with abstract states and transitions between them.
 And good thing for that - it would be awkward to have to wait 17 years to understand the possible behaviors of TodoMVC.